ctzurcanu/virtues/docs/logos.md

 ## Ethos

 A Logos that is specific to a person or a group.
+It contains in whole or in its main part definitions about what ought to be rather than what is.

 ## Person